frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ## Transforming Metadata

-We have seen it before but let's re-iterate; it's possible to transform core metadata properties using Python interface:
+We have seen this before but let's re-iterate; it's possible to transform core metadata properties using Python's interface:

 ```python
 from frictionless import Resource